mmondics/openshift-intro/README.md

     In production environments, nodes are typically run on multiple machines (physical and/or virtual) in order to be more highly available and fault-tolerant.

-8. On the Nodes page, click the hyperlink for one of the Compute nodes.
+8. On the Nodes page, *click the hyperlink for one of the Compute nodes*.

     ![node-overview.png](/images/node-overview.png)

     When looking at a specific node, you are provided a view similar to the OpenShift cluster overview page, but now it is scoped to display only the pods, events, metrics, etc. for the specific node of interest.

-9. On the Compute Node's page, click the tab named Details.
+9. On the Compute Node's page, *click the Details tab*.

     ![node-details.png](/images/node-details.png)